Why Participate in Band / Orchestra?

-Concert Band and String Orchestra, are our two main curricular performing ensembles at South Carroll High School open to freshman.
+Band I and Orchestra are our two main curricular performing ensembles at South Carroll High School open to freshman.
 These are the gateways to many other performance opportunities at South Carroll.
-If your child plays a brass, woodwind, or percussion instrument they’ll want to be sure to sign up for Concert Band.
-If your child plays a stringed instrument, then Orchestra is the place for you.
+If you play a brass, woodwind, or percussion instrument you'll want to be sure to sign up for Band I. If you play a stringed instrument, then Orchestra is the place for you.
 Regardless of your skill level, you be welcomed in these classes.

-In addition to the curricular, or scheduled, music classes at South Carroll High School there are many extracurricular opportunities – opportunities for your child to get involved in addition to the regularly scheduled band and orchestra classes.
-For example, are very excited about the return of the South Carroll Cavalier Marching Band!
-We took secod place in our group at the last Maryland Marching Band Association State Festival at Towson University.
+In addition to the scheduled music classes at South Carroll High School there are many extracurricular opportunities.
+For example, we are working to rebuild the South Carroll Cavalier Marching Band.
+Prior to the Pandemic, we took second place in our group at the last Maryland Marching Band Association State Festival at Towson University.
 We hope that all instrumentalists will participate in the Marching Band to represent South Carroll in parades and on the football field next fall.
 More information about this opportunity will be send home in the near future.

 Members of the South Carroll instrumental music program are also well-represented in the All-County band/orchestra, All-State band/orchestra, Carroll County Solo & Ensemble Festival, State Solo & Ensemble Festival, Frederick Regional Youth Orchestra, Peabody Youth Wind Ensemble, and the Maryland Distinguished Honors program, to name a few.
 In short, there are many enrichment opportunities available to students enrolled in band or orchestra at South Carroll.

-Your child has nothing to lose by taking band/orchestra in 9th grade and potentially a lot to gain.
-Your child will contribute to a growing and exciting music program, have the opportunity to participate in a wide array of musical opportunities, earn the respect of peers, have purposeful fun with friends, and satisfy a high school fine-arts graduation requirement.
+You have nothing to lose by taking band/orchestra in 9th grade and potentially a lot to gain.
+You will contribute to a growing and exciting music program, have the opportunity to participate in a wide array of musical opportunities, earn the respect of peers, have purposeful fun with friends, and satisfy a high school fine-arts graduation requirement.